-Our office can evaluate your medical malpractice claim and advise you on what to do next.
-This practice area covers a wide variety of injuries/accidents such as the following
+Our office can evaluate your medical malpractice negligence claim and advise you on what to do next.
+This practice area covers a wide range of injuries/accidents such as the following:

 - Failure to Diagnose

 Common Types of Medical Malpractice Cases in Mississippi

 The most common type of case we see in our office is where a hospital emergency room fails to diagnose a stroke or other cardiovascular injury like a heart attack or aneurysm.
 It is a mystery to me why so many people are sent home when they should be admitted for further evaluation.
 We recommend folks be proactive in their care when it comes to any medical condition but with strokes and other cardiovascular injuries, time is not on your side and seeking a second opinion immediately is something to seriously consider if you are concerned a doctor missed something.
 Seek a second opinion immediately if you suspect a stroke or other cardiovascular injury and the doctor disagrees.